Eating For Each Pregnancy Stage Eat Suitable for stages: Pregnancy

-Cravings and food aversions should be respected as this can be your body letting you know which nutrients you and your baby needs and what you don’t need.
+Cravings and food aversions should be respected as this can be your body letting you know which nutrients you and your baby need and what you don’t need.
 Sugar cravings, however, could be a sign of stress and the need to slow things down.
-When cravings hit, consider why you want that food such as for salt, fats, sweetness and try to substitute with naturally salty or good fats or naturally sweet whole foods.
+When cravings hit, consider why you want that food such as salt, fats, or sweetness and try to substitute with naturally salty or good fats or naturally sweet whole foods.

-Generally, symptoms may be alleviated by eating small meals, eating slowly, avoiding bloating foods such as beans and dried fruits or fatty, rich or spicy dishes.
-As always, eating a healthy diet including whole grains, fruit, vegetables, plant-based proteins such as legumes, nuts, seeds & low mercury fish and drinking extra fluids will help with some symptoms and provide a variety of nutrients your body and baby needs.
-Where possible, eating foods produced as close to natural growing methods as possible such as organically grown, grass-fed, pasture-raised plants, and animal foods will be the most beneficial for your body to absorb nutrients from.
+Generally, symptoms may be alleviated by eating small meals, eating slowly, and avoiding bloating foods such as beans and dried fruits or fatty, rich or spicy dishes.
+As always, eating a healthy diet including whole grains, fruit, vegetables, plant-based proteins such as legumes, nuts, seeds & low mercury fish and drinking extra fluids will help with some symptoms and provide a variety of nutrients for your body and baby's needs.
+Where possible, eating foods produced as close to natural growing methods as possible such as organically grown, grass-fed, pasture-raised plants, and animal foods will be the most beneficial for your body to absorb nutrients.
 Some foods are known to be more commonly grown using pesticides and others that aren't.
 Here is an Australian take on the Environmental Working Group (EWG) recommendations known as the dirty dozen and clean fifteen.

 Food ideas for during the first trimester include berries, chia seeds, nuts, seeds, porridge, quinoa, homemade meat stock, seaweed, seafood, coconut water, fermented foods, slippery elm, and psyllium husk.

-Foods to avoid include alcohol, processed foods with trans fats, sugar, soft cheeses, limit caffeine intake (including coffee, tea, chocolate and caffeinated soft drinks), raw meats, deli meats, farmed fish or deep-sea fish (due to high mercury levels).
+Foods to avoid include alcohol, processed foods with trans fats, sugar, soft cheeses, limited caffeine intake (including coffee, tea, chocolate and caffeinated soft drinks), raw meats, deli meats, farmed fish or deep-sea fish (due to high mercury levels).

 Middle and late pregnancy